top of page

 Can I register for the winter semester only and then pay half the price?

-For Freeskate Gold, Skills, Freeskate Silver, or Adult learn to skate, yes you have the option to register for 1 term instead of 2.
+For Freeskate A and C, Skills, or Adult learn to skate, yes you have the option to register for 1 term instead of 2.
 The costs of each program per term are listed under our Costs tab!

 Do I have to pay the base fee for both terms?